Skip to main content

 Image from De Bierfabriek

-It’s a brewery and a restaurant, but neither outshine the other: De Bierfabriek is not only known for its world-class, house-brewed beer but its hearty dishes such as slow-roasted chicken from a charcoal barbecue.
+It’s a brewery and a restaurant, but neither outshines the other: De Bierfabriek is not only known for its world-class, house-brewed beer but also its hearty dishes such as slow-roasted chicken from a charcoal barbecue.
 De Bierfabriek feels less like a brewery and more like a friend’s living room, making it the perfect setting for small events.
 The self-serve tap tables are a sign you’re somewhere special and will surely impress your party.

 De Bekeerde Suster